ha7ak3/ControllerEmulator/README.md

 # ControllerEmulator
-An xbox controller emulator for linux.
+An Xbox One Controller emulator for linux.
+Mouse not supported yet.

 ### Build

-gcc emulator.c -o emulator
+gcc profiles.c -o emulator

 ### Usage

-sudo ./emulator --keyboard="PATH" --mouse="PATH"
+sudo ./emulator -k "DEVICE" [-v]

-"PATH" -> The path to the keyboard and mouse (should look something like /dev/input/eventX)
+"DEVICE" -> The path to the keyboard (should look something like /dev/input/eventX)

-##### if an application cannot recognize the controller:

-sudo ./mimic-xpad.sh "PATH"

-"PATH" -> The path to the emulated controller (should look something like /dev/input/eventX)

-This may be desirable for games that support Xbox 360 controllers out of the box, but have trouble detecting or working with other gamepads. click here for details: https://wiki.archlinux.org/title/Gamepad#Mimic_Xbox_360_controller_with_other_controllers
+            run "sudo evtest" to get your device path.

+   -v    -> To show more output.
+Useful for debugging.